pantheon-systems/documentation/source/_docs/site-owner-faq.md

 ### Can I downgrade my site to a Basic plan?
 Yes.
 However, if you have Solr and/or Redis add ons enabled, they will break when you go down to Basic plan level.
-For more information, see [Select a Plan](/docs/select-plan#upgrade-or-downgrade-plan).
+For more information, see [Plans in the Site Dashboard](/docs/site-plan#basic-plan-considerations).

 ## Billing Tasks